nmwsharp/geometry-central/docs/docs/surface/geometry/geometry.md

 ### Vertex Position Geometry

 The usual notion of geometry for a mesh, with a position in 3D for each vertex.
-These positions are stored in the member `VertexPositionGeometry::inputVertexPositions`.
+These positions are stored in the member `VertexPositionGeometry::vertexPositions` (which is inherited from the `EmbeddedGeometryInterface`).

 This class inherits from all of the geometry interfaces mentioned above, so all quantities will be available.